eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-16-animation-jQuery.markdown

 *jQuery* has also other functions with similar animation effects, such as `fadeIn()`, `fadeOut()`, `slideDown()`, `slideUp()`, etc..

-Besides, there a lot of *jQuery* plugins with animation effects.
-To name few:
+Besides, there are a lot of *jQuery* plugins with animation effects.
+To name just a few:

 * :bell:jQueryUI for making tabs, accordions and other UI elements:link:[website][jQueryUI]
 * :bell:jQuery-cycle2 for carousels and slide shows:link:[website][cycle2]